alphagov/verify-service-provider/README.md

 Use the `server` command when running the VSP in an environment containing a full-scale deployment of the GOV.UK Verify Hub, for example the Integration or Production environments.

-For example, to run the VSP using the environment and security configuration in `verify-service-provider.yml`, export your environment variables and run:
+To run the VSP using the [environment and security configuration][configuration] in `verify-service-provider.yml`, export your environment variables and run:

 ```
 ./bin/verify-service-provider server verify-service-provider.yml